Canada's Fairfax snaps up Lloyd's insurer Brit Plc for $1.88 billion

-TORONTO Fairfax Financial Holdings (FFH.TO), the Canadian property and casualty insurer run by contrarian investor Prem Watsa, said it would buy Brit Plc BRIT.L for some $1.88 billion to become one of the top five underwriters on the Lloyd's of London market.
+TORONTO Fairfax Financial Holdings (FFH.TO), the Canadian property and casualty insurer run by contrarian investor Prem Watsa, said it would buy Brit Plc BRIT.L for some $1.88 billion (1.22 billion pounds) to become one of the top five underwriters on the Lloyd's of London market.

 The Brit deal comes a month after XL Group (XL.N) snapped up Lloyd's of London's Catlin Group CGL.L for $4.22 billion, and is the latest in a string of European insurance mergers as the region's underwriters face tighter capital rules.